VincentTaAnalyst/Netflix-Three-Statement-Model/README.md

 Asset Efficiency: Total assets grew from $53.6B in 2024 to $55.6B in 2025, driven primarily by non-current asset increases and reinvested capital.

 Technical Documentation & Files
 The core of this project is contained within a single, multi-tabbed Excel workbook.
-The CSV files included in this repository serve as static previews for web-based viewing.
+The XLSX file included in this repository serve as static previews for web-based viewing.
 Three-Statement Model.xlsx: This is the master file.
 It contains the fully dynamic model with cross-linked formulas between the three primary financial schedules:
   Tab 1 - Income Statement Tab: 3-year historical performance analysis.
   Tab 2 - Balance Sheet Tab: Consolidated assets, liabilities, and equity.